 - In Jan.
-2001, months before 9/11, the first National Security Council meeting dealt with plans to overthrow Saddam.
-The Bush administration was determined to go to war with Iraq from day one of his presidency, as Richard Clarke (National Security Council) testified to the 9/11 commission.
-Clarke admitted that 9/11 was used as an opportunity to unleash a “war on terrorism” in which the hunt for Osama Bin Laden (who masterminded the attacks) was a secondary goal (Kepel 207).
+2001, months before the attacks on 9/11, the first National Security Council meeting dealt with plans to overthrow Saddam.
+The Bush2 administration was determined to go to war with Iraq from day one of his presidency, as Richard Clarke (National Security Council) testified to the 9/11 commission.
+Clarke admitted that 9/11 was used as an excuse to unleash a “war on terrorism” in which the hunt for Osama Bin Laden (who masterminded the attacks) was a secondary goal (Kepel 207).

 - The Defense Department’s inspector general Thomas F. Gimble reported to Congress that the Pentagon purposely manipulated intelligence in an effort to link Saddam Hussein to al-Qaida to support the US invasion of Iraq.
 Pres.
 Bush took the country to war in Iraq based in part on intelligence assessments that were biased and did not fully reflect the views of the intelligence community, according to Gimble (AP 2-9-07).

-- After US forces had taken Baghdad in a relatively brief time, Bush flew onto an aircraft carrier to proclaim “Mission Accomplished,” and announced that we have “removed an ally of Al Qaeda” despite no evidence of any link between Saddam Hussein and Osama Bin Laden; in fact, Osama hated Saddam for compromising the faith (Chomsky 19; transcript of presidential comments, NYT 5-2-03).
-Bush chief of staff Andy Card described the link the administration made, without evidence, between Saddam and 9/11 as a “marketing product” (Greenwald 51).
-As late as 2007 VP Dick Cheney continued to claim a link between the two despite no evidence, even after the president publically denied it.
+- After US forces had taken Baghdad in a relatively brief time, Bush flew onto an aircraft carrier to proclaim “Mission Accomplished,” and announced that we had “removed an ally of Al Qaeda,” despite no evidence of any link between Saddam Hussein and Osama Bin Laden; in fact, Osama hated Saddam for compromising the faith (Chomsky 19; transcript of presidential comments, NYT 5-2-03).

 - In interviews before the war began, Pres.
 Bush admitted that he was unfamiliar with the centuries-old divisions between Sunni and Shi’a, naively believing that all Iraqis would unite once Saddam was gone.
-“It underscores how little the American leadership thought before the war about the nature of the Iraqi society and the problems the US would face after it overthrew Saddam.”
-The administration was “so focused on making the case for war, so keen to vanquish their political foes at home, so certain that Iraqis would embrace American-style democracy, and so blinded by their ideology that they failed to plan even for the most obvious tasks following military victory.”
-Irrigation and water plants went unprotected against insurgency violence, although nearby oil refineries were protected (Galbraith 83, 112-3).
+“It underscores how little the American leadership thought before the war about the nature of the Iraqi society and the problems the US would face after it overthrew Saddam” (Galbraith 83, 112-3).

 American double standards